Just a heads up that we’re being invited to something called “Passover” this year - The Beaverton

 By:

 Yes, it’s a strange word and I was confused at first too.
-But given that I do yoga at the JCC, I realized that he was just using a misspelling of the actual Hebrew word for the holiday of “Passavar”.
+But given that I do yoga at the local JCC, I realized that he was just using a misspelling of the actual Hebrew word for the holiday of “Passavar”.
 Luckily I sent him a reply correcting his silly mistake so he wouldn’t get too embarrassed.

 Anyways, Passavar is a pretty obscure holiday so please read closely.
 First, because it is so close to Good Friday, most Jewish people don’t even bother celebrating Easter afterwards.
 I know that seems bizarre but we have to remember that every religion celebrates Easter a little differently so we shouldn’t judge.
 When you get to Judy’s house, politely show interest in the unique ways these people honour the resurrection of our Lord.